mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

 # Hot Path Quickstart Guide

+Memories can be created in two ways:

+1. In the hot path: the agent consciously saves notes using tools.
+2. In the background: memories are "subconsciously" extracted automatically from conversations (see [Background Quickstart](background_quickstart.md)).

 In this guide, we will create a LangGraph agent that actively manages its own long-term memory through LangMem's `manage_memory` tool.

 ## Prerequisites